 Hello!
 Welcome to the General Computer Science research guide at the UT Tyler library.

-This guide is designed to inform you about resources for your studies in all aspects of general computer science.
+This guide is designed to inform the UT Tyler Computer Science community about resources in all aspects of general computer science.

 |Fall & Spring|

 |Mo - Th||7:30am - midnight|